Looking for the full mask guide?

 ⚠️ Avoid This

-Improper mask use or disposal can be seen as disrespectful to local hygiene standards and social norms, even if mandates have eased.
+Improper mask use or careless disposal can be seen as disrespectful to local hygiene standards and social norms, even when mask-wearing itself is voluntary.

 🌏 Japan vs Other Countries